piotrpolatowski/product-api/README.md

 Tools for load testing.

 * Download stable version of [`Gatling`](http://gatling.io/#/resources/download).
-E.g.: `gatling-charts-highcharts-bundle-2.2.2-bundle.zip`

 * Extract it to your programs folder
-E.g.: `/opt`

 * Go to the `bin` Gatling directory
   E.g.: `cd /opt/gatling-charts-highcharts-bundle-2.2.2-bundle/bin`
 * Create a symbolic link for Gatling jobs in seo project E.g.: `ln -s ~/product-api/load-tests-gatling/user-files .`
 * Run Gatling
 E.g.: `. gatling.sh`
 * Select simulator from list by the number, and press _Enter_
 * Check out the results in `results` folder
-E.g.: `/opt/gatling-charts-highcharts-bundle-2.2.2-bundle/results`

 ## Performance

+Load tests done on a single machine against docker containers.

 ### Memory